 Plastic bottles: why is it better not to reuse them?

-It is a known fact that bottled water contains a large number of microplastics.
-However, the process of molecular exchanges is multiplied by ten during hotter periods.
-Chemical leaching occurs when the chemicals in the plastic bottle mix with the liquid more quickly.
+When heated, chemicals break down in water.
+It is a known fact that bottled water has a lot of tiny plastic pieces in it.
+But when it is ten times hotter, the process of molecules swapping places happens ten times faster.
+Chemical leaching happens when the chemicals in the plastic bottle mix with the liquid more quickly.

-In a Chinese study, water bottles were kept for four weeks at temperatures as high as 158 degrees Fahrenheit (74 degrees) to illustrate the impact of heat on PET water bottles (the plastic most frequently used to make disposable water bottles.
+In a Chinese study, water bottles were kept at temperatures as high as 158 degrees Fahrenheit (74 degrees) for four weeks to show how heat affects PET water bottles, which are the most common type of disposable water bottle.

-BPA and antimony, a carcinogen similar to arsenic, had consequently gradually increased in concentrations.
+Because of this, the amount of BPA and antimony, which is a carcinogen similar to arsenic, had slowly gotten worse.

-Additionally, the water's quality will only decline after the bottle is opened.
+Also, the water will only get worse after the bottle has been opened.

-The nutritionist says that drinking tap water stored in a stainless steel or glass gourd is the best choice for staying hydrated risk-free because "bottled water is not spared contaminants.
+The nutritionist says that the safest way to stay hydrated is to drink tap water from a stainless steel or glass gourd because "bottled water is not free of contaminants."

-The expert also discourages using the water purifier or filter jug because it might contain potentially harmful silver nanoparticles.
-These would, in fact, inhibit the growth and reproduction of both aquatic and terrestrial organisms while promoting their mortality.
+The expert also says not to use the water purifier or filter jug because it might have silver nanoparticles that could be harmful.
+In fact, these would slow down the growth and reproduction of both aquatic and land organisms and speed up their deaths.